cloudflare/cloudflare-docs/products/access/src/content/ssh/ssh-guide.md

 # SSH Connections

-Secure Shell (SSH) protocol allows users to connect to infrastructure to perform activites like remote command execution.
+Secure Shell (SSH) protocol allows users to connect to infrastructure to perform activities like remote command execution.

 Cloudflare Access provides a mechanism for end users to authenticate with their single sign-on (SSO) provider and connect to shared files over RDP without being on a virtual private network (VPN).